[INSERT YOUR IDEA HERE]

 barrett_brooks

-Barrett A Brooks is the founder of Living For Monday where he works to help create and execute strategies to attract, train, and retain millennial talent.
-Brooks graduated from Terry College of Business in 2010 with dual degrees in Accounting and Banking & Finance, as well as a Certificate in Personal and Organizational Leadership through the Institute for Leadership Advancement.
-Since graduating, Brooks has served as a management consultant for Fortune 10 clients through Ernst and Young’s Performance Improvement Practice, as a Curator of the World Economic Forum’s Global Shapers Atlanta Hub, and as an Intern to Seth Godin, the 14-time best-selling marketing and business author.
-Brooks aspires to change the way we view work, and he encourages employees to look forward to Monday.
+Barrett Brooks is the founder of Living For Monday where he works to help create and execute strategies to attract, train, and retain millennial talent.
+He graduated from Terry College of Business in 2010 with dual degrees in Accounting and Banking & Finance, as well as a Certificate in Personal and Organizational Leadership through the Institute for Leadership Advancement.
+Since graduating, Barrett has served as a management consultant for Fortune 10 clients through Ernst and Young’s Performance Improvement Practice, as a Curator of the World Economic Forum’s Global Shapers Atlanta Hub, and as an Intern to Seth Godin, the 14-time best-selling marketing and business author.
+In his talk, he aspires to change the way we view work, and he encourages employees to look forward to Monday.

 Roger Hunter